nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_the_journey.md

 ## How this fits into the wider journey? ##

-The current site focuses on a typical FHIR ITK3 Messaging Solution Developer's Journey as highlighted by the green boxes below in the developer journey:
+The current site focuses on a typical FHIR ITK Messaging Solution Developer's Journey as highlighted by the green boxes below in the developer journey:

 <img src="images/roadmap/guide-focus.png" style="width:100%;max-width: 100%;">